zDragonLORD1010/Secure-System-Development-/AL_lab2/lab2_Report_Egor_Valikov.md

 1. Displays the message `"Welcome to Lab 2 super secure program!"`.

-2. Then it displays a message in which a unique HWID is generated based on the computer data and asks you to enter the license.
+2. Then it displays a message in which a unique HWID is generated based on the computer data and asks you to enter the `license key`.

 3. After that, there are several options for the development of events:

-- If the license key is entered correctly, the program displays the message `"Now your app is activated!
+- If the `license key` is entered correctly, the program displays the message `"Now your app is activated!
 Thanks for purchasing!"`.
-Moreover, upon further attempts to launch the program, it will display the message `"Your app is licensed to this PC!"`, which indicates that you have successfully entered the correct license key.
+Moreover, upon further attempts to launch the program, it will display the message `"Your app is licensed to this PC!"`, which indicates that you have successfully entered the correct `license key`.
-- If the license key is entered incorrectly, the program will display the message `"Provided key is wrong!
+- If the `license key` is entered incorrectly, the program will display the message `"Provided key is wrong!
 App is closing!"`.

 4. At the end, the program always outputs the message `"Press Enter to continue..."` and waits for the `Enter` key to be pressed.